 and eventually you should end up looking at a screen like below.
 If you have never operated a web site, now you will.
 This is known as cpanel, somewhat parallel to your desktop computer icons as series of tools / applications to run your web site.

-There is much more here than we will deal with in this workshop; in fact we will only be using Wordpress.
-After the workshop, if you are interested in learning about the other icons and what they offer, please visit the Reclaim Hosting Documentation community space.
+There is much more here than we will deal with in this workshop; in fact we will only be using Wordpress (for more see this set of resources for Meet Your cpanel).
+After the workshop, if you are interested in learning about the other icons and what they offer, please visit the Reclaim Hosting Documentation documentation and especially a friendly Newbies Corner.

-We are going to first set up a vey simple Wordpress blog at our main URL.
+We are going to first set up a vey simple Wordpress blog within our subdomain.
 We will not spend much time making it pretty, but we want you to set one up (a) so you can see how easy it is to install Wordpress; and (b) so each of you has a small blog we can use later when we set up a course syndication hub.

 If you have never done a blog or never used Wordpress, do not worry.
 Our use here is minimal.
 The technical tasks are not much more than you do when writing an email message.
 We are using Wordpress as a platform, but are not teaching it's ins and outs.